Chocolate Ganache Torte

 • 1/2 to 1 cup filtered water

-Place the almond butter, date paste, agave, coconut butter and tamari in a high–speed blender or food processor fitted with the metal blade.
+Place the almond butter, date paste, agave, coconut butter, tamari, and vanilla bean in a high–speed blender or food processor fitted with the metal blade.
 Process to just blend.
 Add the cacao powder and about half of the water and process until smooth, adding water as needed.
 The final mixture should still be quite thick, so do not add too much water — less is more.
 This will ensure the torte sets nicely.
 The amount of water you will need will depend on how thick your date paste was and the type of blender or machine you used.

 Here is a recipe for making your own Date Paste.